-Annex 2: Annotated UN-REDD Programme evaluation report outline
+Annex 2: Annotated evaluation report outline

-The Evaluation Team can modify the structure of the report outline below, as long as the key contents are maintained in the report and the flow of information and analysis is coherent and clear.
+In consultation with the EMG, The Evaluation Team can modify the structure of the report outline below, as long as the key contents are maintained in the report and the flow of information and analysis is coherent and clear.
 The length of the UN-REDD Programme final evaluation report should not exceed 18,000 words, excluding executive summary and annexes.
+The report will use numbered paragraphs for easy cross-referencing.